khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 For all links:

-- All links and their states must have a contrast ratio of at least 4.5:1 against the background color ([WCAG SC 1.4.3 Contrast Minimum](https://www.w3.org/TR/WCAG21/#contrast-minimum)).
+- All links and their states must have a contrast ratio of at least 4.5:1 against the background color ([Understanding WCAG SC 1.4.3 Contrast Minimum](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)).
 - A link must have a visible focus state ([WCAG SC 2.4.7 Focus Visible](https://www.w3.org/TR/WCAG21/#focus-visible)).

 For inline text links: